 If you have a marijuana conviction and are crossing the Canadian border, here is what to know:

 It depends on the offence.
 Simple possession of small amounts may no longer have a Canadian criminal equivalent, which can remove inadmissibility entirely.
 However, trafficking, production, and distribution offences still have Canadian Cannabis Act equivalents that can render you inadmissible.
-Run an equivalency analysis to understand your specific situation.
+Run an equivalency analysis to understand your circumstances.

 No. CBSA assesses inadmissibility based on Canadian law equivalency, not US state law.
 Whether marijuana is legal in your state is irrelevant to the IRPA analysis.
 CBSA asks what your conduct would amount to if it occurred in Canada.